 An event is something that impacts one of the services on your status dashboard.
 It could be a crashed server, a failed hard disk, a security issue or something unknown.
 Events can also be planned (scheduled maintenance) and communicated ahead of time to subscribers.

 StatusDashboard supports multiple configuration options for Single Sign-On, depending on the location where you want to utilize SSO.
 For SAML configurations, each location requires a distinct configuration within your Identity Provider (Idp).

 StatusDashboard supports different whitelist features for a variety of different purposes.
 Dashboard and digital sign IP whitelists are used to restrict access to a dashboard or digital sign to specific IP addresses or subnet ranges.
-Similarly, login IP whitelists are used to restrict access to login to the StatusDashboard administration console.
+Similarly, login IP whitelists are used to restrict access to login to the StatusDashboard administration portal.
 Email domain whitelists are used to restrict email notification subscriptions to specific email domains (e.g. yourdomain.com).

 Notifications are the methods that you use to communicate with your customers about events.
 We provide a variety of notification channels to communicate with your customers - the most popular ones being Email and SMS.
 Your customers can subscribe to receive notifications for any of the services on your dashboards via any channel they desire.
 StatusDashboard administrators can also create and manage subscriptions.
 Whenever you create events in StatusDashboard, we broadcast messages to your dashboard subscribers via the channels they have selected.

-We provide you full visibility, in the StatusDashboard administration console, into any features that have limits attached to them.
+We provide you full visibility, in the StatusDashboard administration portal, into any features that have limits attached to them.
 At any time, if you are approaching your limits, we'll work with you to adjust your StatusDashboard plan according to your needs.